vmware/vsphere-automation-sdk-python/README.md

 * [Install a virtual env for Python 3](https://docs.python.org/3/tutorial/venv.html)

 ### Installing Required Python Packages
-SDK package installation commands may differ depending on the environment where it is installed.
-The three installation options are provided for different environments.
-Be sure to upgrade to the latest pip and setuptools.
+SDK package installation commands may differ depending on the environment where it is being installed.
+The three installation options provided below are for different environments.
+*pip* and *setuptools* are common requirements for these installation types, upgrade to the latest *pip* and *setuptools*.

 **NOTE:** The SDK also requires OpenSSL 1.0.1+ in order to support TLS1.1 & 1.2